“The Last Judgement”

 Oh, the sublime!

-“The Last Judgement” is an intense and large-scale oil on canvas painting made by the English Romantic artist, John Martin, from 1853.
+“The Last Judgement” is a large-scale oil on canvas painting by the English Romantic artist, John Martin, from 1853.
 This painting is the central piece of a three-part series that Martin made just one year before his death.
 The three large-scale paintings each depict scenes from the Book of Revelations.
 They are often considered his finest works.

 “The Last Judgement” depicts the central judgment scene as it was written in Biblical passages.
 Near the top of the painting, God is seated on his throne of judgement next to the 24 elders, all adorned in white with crowns of gold.
 The Seventh Seal has been broken and angels are sounding their trumpets.